plops/cl-cpp-generator2/example/162_glfwpp_grating/README.md

   framerates of gpu and projector don't match).

-- the barcode is shown as vertical stripes. on my laptop i found screen tearing at the top of the screen, even though i enable vsync. that means the top of the screen always shows one earlier frame.
+- the barcode is shown as vertical stripes. on my laptop i found screen tearing at the top of the screen, even though i enabled vsync. that means the top of the screen always shows one earlier frame. i somewhat alleviate this issue by displaying two identical frames one after another. the gpu emits frames with 60Hz but two consecutive frames show the same thing. screen tearing still occurs for the first frame but the second copy is properly displayed by the projector without screen tearing artifacts.

-  i investigate if running vsync with 60Hz but updating the image content only every 2nd image will help to alleviate this problem.

 - if more than one screen is connected to the computer the screen tear may run accross the screen. it may help to use `xrandr` with the